Hypfer/Valetudo/README.md

 Everything else is unrootable (yet) and therefore not supported by Valetudo.<br/>
 This includes the S6 as well as the S5 Max.

+Please take a look at the [knowledge base article](https://valetudo.cloud/pages/knowledge_base/supported-roborock-devices.html) to find out more about the supported models.

 A mitigation for the Roborock factory resets has been found.
 For more information on that take a look at the release notes for 0.5.1 or Issue #206